Learn how fixed rate mortgages work, the pros & cons, today’s best fixed mortgage rates, and how long to fix for.

 When you’re weighing up whether to take out a fixed rate mortgage you’ll need to consider the alternative – a variable rate mortgage.
 There are two main kinds when taking out a mortgage:

-You can also get standard variable rate mortgages, but this is the deal you’ll usually roll onto when your current mortgage deal ends if you won’t remortgage.
+You can also get standard variable rate mortgages, but this is the deal you’ll usually roll onto when your current mortgage deal ends if you don’t remortgage.
 The lender sets the amount you pay and these are notoriously expensive.

 | Feature | Fixed rate mortgage deals | Variable rate mortgage (inc trackers) |